coledetrick/MiniProjectPortfolio/analyze_Nginx/README.md

 The goal of this script was to write a simple tool to analyze logs from the command line, specifically nginx logs to grab whatever information you want.
+I was given a sample nginx log file to parse with my scripts from:
 The data my script looks for is as follows:

 | Metric | Description |